ElishaGo/Liver-Malignancies-Survival-Analysis_R/README.md

 # Liver-Malignancies-Patients-Survival-Analysis
-In this academic clinical project I used machine learning and statistics to analyze survival and clinical characteristics of Liver Malignancies Data.
+In this academic-clinical project I used machine learning and statistics to analyze the data of patients with Liver Malignancies which where treated at the University Hospital of Bonn, Germany.
+The analysis involves data analysis, survival analysis and clustering algorithms in order to stratify subgroups of patients with high assiciation to survival rate.

-You can see the project with outputs on: file:///C:/Users/elish/OneDrive/Documents/01%20Bar%20Ilan/NRW%20scholarship/Liver-Malignancies-Patients-Survival-Analysis/RMD_Liver_Metastases.html
+The paper can be found at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7416811/